NocturnalWisp/Tynted-Engine/README.md

 <h1 align="center"><b>Tynted Engine</b></h1>
 <p align="center"><img width=256 height=256 src="https://github.com/NocturnalWisp/TyntedWikiResources/blob/master/TyntedLogo_medium.png" alt="Tynted Logo"></p>

-Tynted Engine was created so I could test out the Entity Component System design pattern for the first time.
-Other patterns like the observer pattern help to keep each part of the engine non-dependant upon the other parts.
+Tynted Engine was created to develop a game engine using the Entity Component System pattern.
+Other patterns like the observer pattern help to keep each core of the engine independent.

 There is a wiki for Tynted Engine which will help you to get started creating games in the engine.
+You can find out the API, how to compile, ECS theory, creating a game, and creating extensions for the engine.

-Best of luck to you, and I hope you find this engine helpful!
+The engine offers extensions which help developers to work more iteratively and faster using module-based entities, components, and systems.